The Exemption of Nonprofit Organizations from Federal Income Taxation (with Rahdert). 85 Yale Law Journal 299 (1976)

 in recent years.
 This change in attitude, in our view, amply warrants

 a re-examination of a policy long accepted almost without question.

 Date of Authorship for this Version

 Bittker, Boris I. and Rahdert, George K., "The Exemption of Nonprofit Organizations from Federal Income Taxation" (1976).
 Faculty Scholarship Series.
-Paper 2292.
+2292.